1coderookie/Kobra2ProInsights/docs/hardware/axes.md

     So, use your brain and don't always follow the typical answers like "Tighten you belts!" when you're experiencing issues like layer shifts for example.
 Instead, look at your printer more 'holistic' and see the different parts which are working together in the end.
 Pay attention to each of them, once again starting by inspecting the frame and making sure everything is still trammed and set up well here.
 Due to vibrations and repetitive motions screws can come loose, parts can and will wear out and therefore a frame or other parts you set up a while ago can and will come out of alignment by time.

+---

+#### Maintenance

+You should inspect the belts and the belonging parts like pulleys etc from time to time to make sure everything is in a good condition and nothing will suddenly break.

+**Belt**

+- Check the belt tension from time to time as it might wear out and lengthen a bit.
+- Check the teeth of the belt if they are still good looking or if they're worn out or if even some teethe are missing.
+- Check if you can see any cracks or other damage at the belt.

+**Pulleys**

+- Check the pulleys of the motors which are driving the belts.
+Are they also looking ok?
+Did they become loose on the motor shaft somehow?

 ??? example "Broken/Snapped Belt"